JayanthNarendranath/European-Banks-Churn-Prediction-Model/README.md

 because it resulted in the highest accuracy using the grid search technique.
 The Local Interpretable Model-agnostic Explanation was applied to view which features made the customer to subscribe in or not.
-Two deep learning models: MLP Classifier and Sequential were applied, resulting in 80 percent and 50 percent accuracy, respectively.
+Two deep learning models: MLP Classifier and Sequential were applied, which resulted in 80 percent and 50 percent accuracy, respectively.